Mica-Technologies/minecraft-launcher/README.md

 # Mica Minecraft Forge Launcher
 A simple-to-use launcher for Minecraft Forge, built on the Java and JavaFX platforms.
 Compatible with Windows, macOS and Linux.

-IMPORTANT- We are working on a full rebrand of the Mica Forge Launcher as it will now called Mica Minecraft Launcher starting in version 2021.1 of the launcher for now on.
+IMPORTANT- As of March 2021 and even going back into the Fall of 2020, we are working on a full rebrand of the Mica Forge Launcher as it will now be called the Mica Minecraft Launcher starting in version 2021.1 of the launcher for now on.
 It will not be a full rewrite of the source code as we were once planning on doing but it will build from what is already currently in upstream in the newer repo for the launcher.
-Once 2021.1 is released, this repo will be deleted as everyrthing will now be migrated towards the new repo.
-We hope to have this done by January 2021 if not the latest.
+Once 2021.1 is released, this repo will be deleted as everything will now be migrated towards the new repo.
+We hope to have this done sometime by early to mid April 2021 if not the latest, but we cannot be certain when that may happen.

 ## General Information